-European removal service to suit your needs and budget this gives you the option to rent all or part of a removal van and the driver from the UK to anywhere in France Portugal, Spain and the rest of Europe, we also offer a dedicate man and van European removals service.
-To enquire please send e-mail firstname.lastname@example.org for a free removal quotation, otherwise phone Ralph or Linda on TEL: 01922 682667, or for an online European removal quote fill in the European quote form and your removal quote will be sent within the hour Heading off to start a new life in Europe should be a trouble free experience so long as you plan and do not leave things to chance.
+A European removal service to suit your needs and budget.
+This gives you the option to rent all or part of a removal van and the driver from the UK to anywhere in France Portugal, Spain and the rest of Europe.
+We also offer a dedicate man and van European removals service.
+To enquire please send e-mail firstname.lastname@example.org for a free removal quotation, otherwise phone Ralph or Linda on TEL: 01922 682667.
+For an online European removal quote fill in the European quote form.
+Your removal quote will be sent within the hour.
+Heading off to start a new life in Europe should be a trouble free experience so long as you plan and do not leave things to chance.

-This breakdown of things to do should help with the important things that need to be done before and after your move from the UK to your new Euro destination.
+This breakdown of things to do should help with the important things that need to be done before and after your move from the UK to your European destination.
 When you make the decision to move, the clock starts ticking towards your moving day.
-Relocating to Europe the easy way with Nicks European removal service we specialise in removals to Madrid and Barecelona with weekly runs to both Spanisg cities.
+Relocating to Europe the easy way with Nicks European removal service.
+We specialise in removals to Madrid and Barecelona with weekly runs to both Spanisg cities.

-Your removal should be booked as early as possibly before your planned moving date once you get in touch we can starteuro moving discussing your removal requirements and give you the options we offer from a full team removal, storage and packing service to a basic you pack we load man and van service around Europe.
+Your removal should be booked as early as possibly once you get a moving date.
+Then we can start discussing your European removal requirements.
+The options we offer will be tailored to your needs.
+A full team removal, storage and packing service to a basic you pack we load man and van service around Europe.
 Costs are a big factor and there are ways to keep costs down.
 We may have to visit your home to survey furniture and belongings to be shipped or you can draw up your own detailed inventory.
 There maybe added insurance you would like for high value items.

-Getting all your papers sorted is essential for a smooth move, it does not have to be a nightmare plan in advance and doremoval paperwork not leave anything till the last minute or the day before there will be plenty of unexpected things to do try not to let it be a priority one.
+Getting all your papers sorted is essential for a smooth move.
+It does not have to be a nightmare plan in advance and do your paperwork, do not leave anything till the last minute.
+The day before there will be plenty of unexpected things to do try not to let it be a priority one.
 As well as the obvious documents like passports and driving licences.
 It is also a good idea to get all the families birth certificates baptism and marriage certificates.
-Also pack any financial and insurance documents Try to get copies of medical and dental records, school records and any qualifications you or your family may have.
+Also pack any financial and insurance documents.
+Try to get copies of medical and dental records, school records and any qualifications you or your family may have.
 Keep all your documents in a safe place that you can access easy.

-Don't forget to tell the relevant bodies your moving house, you will need to inform your local authority (council tax) themoving abroad Department of Health and Social Services and the Inland Revenue along with DVLA.
+Don't forget to tell the relevant bodies your moving house, you will need to inform your local authority (council tax) your moving abroad.
+Department of Health and Social Services and the Inland Revenue along with DVLA.
 It would be helpful to deregister with your doctor and dentist and optician remembering to get any records you may need.
 You may have to cancel any insurance polices for car home and personal belongings and have new ones set up in your new country.
-Fill out a change of address form with the post office, give your new forwarding address this way, you can make sure that you receive any important mail on time and avoid paying late fees.
+Fill out a change of address form with the post office, give your new forwarding address.
+This way you can make sure that you receive any important mail on time and avoid paying late fees.

-Learning the Language is the first and best advice I can give to anyone hoping to successfully settle in after their movemaking friends to European country and there is no reason why that should not start when you first decide to move, you do not have to wait till you are there check out Lonely Planet Publications.
-Speaking the local language will make day to day living easier and not limit you to making friends with other expats but help you with making friends with locals who you will gain respect from if you are trying to learn the language and this will have a positive effect on your relocation to Europe.
-Using local tradesmen for your needs will help you to integrate and add to the local economy, don't be reserved about getting involved in local clubs and classes there is bound to be something of interest where you will meet like minded people.
-An evening beer or glass of wine in the local bar regular is a good idea and enjoyable, Whether locals or other expats, nothing will aid you more than being able to depend on your friends when you need to.
+Learning the Language is the first and best advice I can give to anyone hoping to successfully settle.
+Make friends in your chosen country and there is no reason why that should not start when you first decide to move.
+You do not have to wait till you are there check out Lonely Planet Publications.
+Speaking the local language will make day to day living easier and not limit you to making friends with other expats.
+Language helps you with making friends with locals.
+Who you will gain respect from if you are trying to learn the language and this will have a positive effect on your relocation to Europe.
+Using local tradesmen for your needs will help you to integrate and add to the local economy.
+Don't be reserved about getting involved in local clubs and classes there is bound to be something of interest where you will meet like minded people.
+An evening beer or glass of wine in the local bar regular is a good idea and enjoyable.
+Whether locals or other expats, nothing will aid you more than being able to depend on your friends when you need to.
 Don't only think that its socialising it's what makes a new country feel like home, don't be a stranger!

 Moving to a new country is not easy.
 Even when everything goes according to plan it's still challenging.
 There will be times when you're physically and emotionally worn out but try not to let things get you down.
 Don't be shy about asking for help or support, there are plenty of people who have been there before.

-If your moving around Europe with children you will have to decide on the type schooling for them and whether to putschools in europe them in the mainstream schooling of the country of your choice or send them to the many private International schools these types of schools usually teach in English and will generally stick to the British curriculum and they also teach the language of the country you are in.
+If your moving around Europe with children you will have to decide on the type schooling for them.
+Options in europe vary, from mainstream schooling of the country of your choice.
+Or send them to the many private International schools.
+These types of schools usually teach in English and will generally stick to the British curriculum.
+They also teach the language of the country you are in.
 The fees for international schools are paid by the term and average around £3000 per term.
 For more information on good schools checkout The Good Schools Guide International.
 Only you know your child and which option would suit them best, what ever you decide you will see your child integrate swiftly and become fluent in the language quickly.
 Nevertheless, for families planning to settle into a country long term, the national school system could be the most practical path.

 Bupa International offer online quotes for expatriate, group and individual health insurance plans, available for expats living and working abroad.